mbloch/mapshaper/README.md

 The `mapshaper` script runs well in OS X and has also been used successfully on Ubuntu 13.04 and Windows 8.

-`$ mapshaper -p 0.1 counties.shp`  Retain 10% of removable vertices using default simplification.
+`$ mapshaper -p 0.1 --repair counties.shp`  Retain 10% of removable vertices using default simplification and remove line intersections.

 `$ mapshaper -i 100 states.shp --dp `  Remove features smaller than ~100 meters using Douglas-Peucker simplification.